 Words matter.
 Many companies are reviewing and updating style guides to remove language that’s exclusionary.
 Because we’re all worthy of feeling included and valued.
 And that’s why inclusive language is now a core part of business communication.

-The Acrolinx software platform has preset guidelines that meet lots of content needs.
+Acrolinx has preset guidelines that meet lots of content needs.
 And when it comes to Inclusive Language, we recommend that you use all four of our guideline categories: respectful language, gender-neutral language, person-first language, and writing conventions.
-If you want to learn more about the importance of inclusive communication, make sure to download our Inclusive Language guide.
+If you want to learn more about the importance of inclusive communication, check out our inclusive language guide.

 We’re on a mission to help global companies eradicate exclusionary language from their content.
 Want to learn more about how Acrolinx can help your organization build more inclusive content?
 Let’s talk.